 The world faces a big problem.
-Every year, more than a billion scrap tires are generated globally.
-You see them on the side of the road, in streams, and creating huge mountains at landfills.
-65% of scrap tires in the U.S. are burned or landfilled.
-In addition, millions of tons of industrial scrap is created as well.
-This is not sustainable.
-The only way to solve this problem is for the scrap rubber to begin a new product life cycle.
+Every year, more than a billion scrap tires are generated globally including approximately 300 million in the U.S. You see them on the road, in streams and creating huge mountains at landfills.
+In the U.S., 60% of scrap tires are used for tire-derived fuel or landfilled.
+In addition to tires, millions of tons of non-tire scrap rubber are generated annually.
+The world needs a solution to unlock the value of scrap rubber.

-- Austin Rubber uses its patented process to upcycle end-of-life tires and postindustrial scrap compounds into a virgin compound substitute, APX® upcycled rubber.
+- Patented chemical devulcanization process to upcycle scrap rubber into virgin compound substitute, APX® Devulcanized Rubber

-- Austin Rubber’s sophisticated in-house compounding lab has a broad library of compound formulations that customers can use.
+- In-house compounding facility has a broad library of formulations available for customer use

-- We also work with customers to incorporate or optimize APX® into your existing compounds.
+- Work with customers to incorporate and optimize APX® into existing applications